 In October 2018 Sue was presented with the ‘Power in Poetry Lifetime Achievement Award 2018’ by Power in Poetry Vibestrap Entertainment Nottingham & Birmingham performance poetry.

 At the Midlands Arts Centre Birmingham Sue hosted Reggae Woman - an evening of spoken word and song in celebration of Reggae music and its contribution to British society.
 Sue has also performed her spoken word poetry at the BAF (Black Arts Forum) and Midlands Arts Centre’s Elders Project Birmingham.

-Sue volunteers two mornings a week in the antenatal clinic at the Woman’s Hospital in Birmingham on the reception.
+Sue continues to volunteer in the antenatal clinic at the Woman’s Hospital in Birmingham on the reception.